sarahmhooper/DICOMDataExtractor/README.md

 *Note: Codebase only supports Python 3.*

-1. Create a virtual environment, within which we'll install the codebase and its dependencies:
+1. (Optional) Create a new virtual environment, within which we'll install the codebase and its dependencies:
 ```
 pip install virtualenv
-virtualenv -p python3.6 medImgEnv
+virtualenv -p python3.6 DICOMCrawlEnv
 ```

-2. Activate the virtual environment we just created:
+2. Activate the desired virtual environment:
 ```
-source medImgEnv/bin/activate
+source DICOMCrawlEnv/bin/activate
 ```

 3. Clone the repository: